significant-bit/brigge/README.md

 ### Brigge for ...

-We are building a _comprehensive_ solution for game developers using Blender and Unreal Engine.
+We are building a _comprehensive_ tool set for game developers using Blender and Unreal Engine.
 Animation is the next obvious step, and we don't plan on stopping after that!